MichaelStephan/functionaltestingstrategy/functional_test_strategy_in_yaas.md

 In order to understand this document various test types need to be defined:

 ***Unit testing:*** is a software testing method by which individual units of source code, sets of one or more computer program modules together with associated control data, usage procedures, and operating procedures, are tested to determine whether they are fit for use.
 Intuitively, one can view a unit as the smallest testable part of an application.
 Unit tests are short code fragments created by programmers or occasionally by white box testers during the development process.
-It is also known as component testing.
-Substitutes such as method stubs, mock objects, fakes, and test harnesses can be used to assist testing a module in isolation
+Substitutes such as method stubs, mock objects, fakes, and test harnesses can be used to assist testing a module/ service in isolation

 ***Acceptance testing:*** is a term used in agile software development methodologies referring to the functional testing of a user story by the software development team during the implementation phase.
 The product owner specifies scenarios to test when a user story has been correctly implemented.
 A story can have one or many acceptance tests, whatever it takes to ensure the functionality works.
 Acceptance tests are black-box system tests.
 Each acceptance test represents some expected result from the service